-Seventy percent of South Sudan’s children are not in school, the highest proportion in the world.
+At the height of the crisis, close to 72 percent of South Sudan’s children were not in school, the highest proportion in the world.
 Extreme poverty and a history of exposure to conflict also make children vulnerable to recruitment as soldiers or help to armed groups.
 The U.N. children’s agency estimates that 19,000 children have served as child armed combatants or support staff in the conflict since 2013.

 Girls are most often recruited for domestic work.
-They frequently experience sexual violence, and can be forcibly married.
-As violence escalates, more and more children are witnesses or victims of attacks.
-Listen to their stories.
+They frequently experience sexual violence and can be forcibly married.
+Listen to some of their stories.

 The breakdown of the national healthcare system and low vaccination rates have given rise to measles outbreaks.
-Cholera is a threat where families lack access to clean water and sanitation; the disease sickened more than 21,000 people and killed 4,000 from the start of the latest outbreak in June 2016 through the end of 2017.
+Cholera is a threat where families lack access to clean water and sanitation; the disease sickened more than 21,000 people and killed 4,000 during the latest outbreak in June 2016 through the end of 2017.

 Children need safety, healthy activities, opportunities to learn, and psychosocial support so they can recover from overwhelming experiences.

-What is World Vision doing to help South Sudanese?
+What is World Vision doing to help in South Sudan?